 Is a blanket loan a good idea?

 Under certain circumstances, a blanket loan can be a useful form of financing.
-When purchasing multiple properties with one loan, just one approval is needed.
-Closing costs may be lower.
-Interest rates and payments may be more attractive, too.
-That said, requirements to qualify for this type of loan can be significant, with down payments ranging from 25% to 50%.
+Purchasing multiple properties with a single loan requires one approval.
+Lower closing costs and more attractive interest rates and payments are other potential benefits.
+That said, requirements to qualify for this type of loan can be significant.

 Photo credit: iStock/oatawa